 As someone who always scores very low on spatial reasoning tests, cries while trying to assemble furniture, struggles to comprehend and learn (floor) dance choreo, has no idea what southeast means, and panic-clicks my way through multiple-choice algebra tests, I assumed I would not be very good at aerial silks, let alone creating new sequences.

-However, I’ve turned out to be highly intuitive in aerial arts, I very strong body awareness, and I am able to design new-to-me pathways rather easily on a regular basis.
-As a teacher, I can quickly discern tangles and help a student free herself through step-by-step instructions.
+However, I’ve turned out to be highly intuitive in aerial arts, I am a tactile learner, and can design new-to-me pathways rather easily on a regular basis.
+As a teacher, I can quickly visually discern tangles and help a student free herself through step-by-step instructions.

 I wondered if aerial silks had improved my spatial reasoning, at least according to standard tests.
 The answer was a b s o l u t e l y n o t.
 I got an F. 4/10.
 And I saw it coming because as soon as I looked at the first question I wanted to give up.